mrdoob/three.js/threejs/lessons/threejs-lights.md

 Click and drag in the scene to *orbit* the camera.

-Notice there is no defintion.
+Notice there is no definition.
 The shapes are flat.
-The `AmbientLight` effectively just multiply's the material's color by the light's color times the intensity.
+The `AmbientLight` effectively just multiplies the material's color by the light's color times the intensity.

     color = materialColor * light.color * light.intensity;

 That's it.
 It has no direction.
 This style of ambient lighting is actually not all that useful as lighting as it's 100% even so other than changing the color of everything in the scene it doesn't look much like *lighting*.